What makes a winning CV?

 - Past jobs and work experience

-Share the above list and highlight anything your young person might have missed.
-To further help them see how these different things work together, show them the sample CV included on the worksheet.
+To help your child see how these different elements work together, show them the sample CVs included on the worksheet.

 Explain that there is one sample CV in chronological order that arranges the information according to the time it occurred, and another one which is skills-based that arranges the information with the most important skills, experience, and qualifications first.

 Ask your child why they think you might use one style over the other.
 For example, a job advert may specify that the successful candidate needs a certain amount of experience in a sector or industry, so it would make sense to organise their experience chronologically.

 Finish up by asking your child to draft their own personal profile – also called a personal statement.
 Use the example from the sample CVs to give them an idea of what could go into their own personal statement.